 This photo series aims to breathe life into the idea of black South Africans making inroads into various industries in the country.
 This long-term development would be made possible by land reform, providing greater land ownership to black individuals and, in turn, leading to increased economic empowerment with each successive generation.

 Visually, I have chosen to focus on the rise of black individuals in the corporate industry.
 In keeping with the theme of land ownership, it's fitting that this should be accompanied by black ownership of cattle and other livestock, a nod to how, for centuries, cattle have symbolized wealth for black people.
 Just as a workplace computer desk appears out of place in the wilderness because it doesn't belong there, many black people in this country have yet to find their place in various industries.
 I aspire to see more and more black individuals in these industries and work environments where they historically "don't belong."

 Through various forms of art, I seek to inspire a yearning for a reformed and better reality.
 In this case, I've chosen photography as my medium.

-I am Lebo Kekana, a Johannesburg-bred, and now Cape Town based artist.
-I am in love with the journey that occurs from the conception of ideas right up to their heartfelt execution, regardless of what medium of art that may be through.
-After working as a creative director and stylist in numerous projects not of my own, it finally felt right to create art which reflected what I wish to capture and share, as well as narratives I feel strongly about.
+I am Lebo Kekana, a Johannesburg-born artist now based in Cape Town.
+I have a deep love for the creative journey, from conceiving ideas to their heartfelt execution, regardless of the medium of art involved.
+After working as a creative director and stylist on numerous projects not of my own, it finally felt right to create art that reflects what I want to capture and share, along with the narratives I strongly believe in.